ChristinaWesse/CbpRAD/README.md

  - Scan the read with a 4-base wide sliding window, cutting when the average quality per base drops below 15 (SLIDINGWINDOW:4:15)
  - Drop reads below the 75 bases long (MINLEN:75)

+To align the reads to the reference genome *bwa 0.7.12* was used:

 BWA is a software package for mapping sequences against a reference genome.
 The algorithm BWA-MEM (Max Exact Matches) is designed for Illumina sequence reads from 70bp to 1Mbp.
 Since *Trimmomatic* was run with `MINLEN:75` (see "Step 2"), the reads should be >=75 bp, so BWA-MEM has been used.
 It has the best performace for 70-100bp Illumina reads (http://bio-bwa.sourceforge.net/).

 `bwa index ${referenceGenome}`